Generalized cohomology theories for algebraic stacks: Introduction

 We conclude \secref{sec:scallop} by extending compact generation results for the derived category of quasi-coherent complexes on a qcqs scheme \cite{ThomasonTrobaugh,BondalVdB} to the class of scalloped derived stacks (see \thmref{thm:perfect}).
-This was previously known in the cases of tame quasi-Deligne--Mumford classical stacks (see \cite[Thm.~A]{HallRydhPerfect}) and quasi-compact derived stacks with affine diagonal and nice stabilizers (see \cite[Thm.~A.3.2]{BKRSMilnor}).
-See also \cite{DrinfeldGaitsgoryFiniteness}.
-The étale-local compact generation criterion of \cite[Thm.~C]{HallRydhPerfect}, used in the previously mentioned proofs, does not apply to general scalloped stacks.
-Our proof is in fact much simpler and follows the same lines as the case of schemes or algebraic spaces (as in e.g. \cite[Thm.~3.1.1]{BondalVdB} and \cite[Thm.~9.6.1.1]{LurieSAG}), using étale neighbourhoods inductively to reduce to the case of \qfund stacks.
+This was previously known in the cases of tame quasi-Deligne--Mumford classical stacks (see \cite[Thm.~A]{HallRydhPerfect}) and quasi-compact derived stacks with affine diagonal and nice stabilizers (see \cite[Thm.~A.3.2]{BKRSMilnor}).\footnote{ It was also known by \cite[Thm.~0.3.4]{DrinfeldGaitsgoryFiniteness} that the derived $\infty$-category of quasi-coherent complexes on a scalloped stack is \emph{dualizable}, i.e., a \emph{retract} of a compactly generated stable \inftyCat (see \cite[Prop.~D.7.3.1]{LurieSAG}). } These proofs use the étale-local compact generation criterion of \cite[Thm.~C]{HallRydhPerfect}, which does not apply to general scalloped stacks.
+Our proof is in fact much more elementary and follows the same lines as the case of schemes or algebraic spaces (as in e.g. \cite[Thm.~3.1.1]{BondalVdB} and \cite[Thm.~9.6.1.1]{LurieSAG}), using étale neighbourhoods inductively to reduce to the case of \qfund stacks.

 In the rest of Part~I, which consists of Sects.~\ref{sec:H} and \ref{sec:SH}, we begin working towards the proof of \thmref{thm:intro/six} (which will be completed in Part~II) by giving the construction of the unstable and stable motivic homotopy categories over a scalloped derived stack.
 Recall that if $X$ is a qcqs algebraic space, the motivic homotopy category $\MotSpc(X)$ is the \inftyCat of $\A^1$-homotopy invariant Nisnevich sheaves on the site $\Sm_{/X}$ of smooth algebraic spaces of finite presentation over $X$.
 The stabilization $\SH(X)$ is defined by adjoining a $\otimes$-inverse of the Thom space $\Th_X(\sO_X) \simeq X\times (\P^1,\infty)$ of the trivial line bundle.
 See \cite{KhanSix}.